tdpg20232a/final-project-bali-aga/README.md

 8. **Environment Setup**: A quiet room with minimal distractions where participants can use the VR equipment comfortably.

+9. **Software**: 2 VR application that show museums with different interaction interface.

 # Subjects

 The study will involve participants who are Balinese university students majoring in Information Technology, aged 20-22.
 This demographic is chosen for several reasons: